griesenj/griesenj.github.io/_portfolio/simplesitephp.md

 This project was created as a part of a graduate level computer science class with focus on HTML, PHP, and SQLite.
 Basic backend functionality through PHP was used for web forms and generation of a dynamic HTML table.
 Read/write operations acted on a text file rather than a formal database based on server-side limitations associated with SQLite.
 Additionally, this project restricted all use of JavaScript.

-The website use case is outined below:
+The website use case is outlined below:

 * The premise of this project was to serve as a local informational disc golf website.
 * Links are included to external resources such as courses, gear retailers, and play instructions.